ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 ## Credits

 * **Trax** - For his amazing disassembly of Zelda 1, which helped with a ton of stuff, and also for a lot of feedback and help in the development of this hack.
-* **BogaaBogaa** - For his incredible help with the Arrows and 999 rupees code, flipping the Heart/Map positions in the HUD, reworked credits, MMC5 bank swaping and its animation and the extra dialogue for the cave warp screens.
+* **BogaaBogaa** - For his incredible help with the Arrows and 999 rupees code, flipping the Heart/Map positions in the HUD, reworked credits, MMC5 bank swapping and its animation and the extra dialogue for the cave warp screens.
 * **Fiskbit** - For the MMC1 Animation, which uses a special NES 2.0 header.
 * **DarkSamus993** - For his ASM help towards some hacks (like the Select button Item switch).
 * **Stratoform** - For his help and code towards the Pols Voice flute code, fixing both the remaining stuff from porting the PRG1 Game Over screen's flashing and the cracked overworld walls collision, the flip hearts code and the max arrow limits.